Thinking about making an offer on a house?

 Win the Offer!!

-Get The Secrets Your Agent Won’t Tell You
+Get The Secrets Your Agent Won’t Tell You.

 So, how do you make an offer on the house and actually beat out your competition?
 It can be challenging, but there are some tricks to the trade.
 As a listing agent, I receive multiple offers on the majority of homes that I list for sale.
-My last listing, I received 31 offers.
-Did my seller pick the highest price?
-No. There were other factors that were taken into consideration during the decision process.

-As an agent representing the Buyer, I have been in situations where we had to compete with other Buyers and we won and it wasn’t because we were the highest bidder.
+As an agent representing the Buyer, I have been in situations where we had to compete with other Buyers, and we won, and it wasn’t because we were the highest bidder.
 So, how can you make a successful offer on a home?

-Get Pre-approved from a Reputable Mortgage Lender
+making-an-offer-on-a-house-2-1-300x251Get Pre-approved from a Reputable Mortgage Lender

 A true pre-approval from a lender means that you have provided to that person all your personal financial information and that lender has given said information to an underwriter for approval with the only remaining criteria being, that the home appraises and the title is clear.